orlov0562/privacy-policies-collection/README.md

 # privacy-policies-collection

-Collection of privacy policies used by different sites
+Collection of privacy policies used by different sites.